Carnaby Street (radio programme): History

 The programme can trace its lineage to the 1970s with its genesis in previous Manx Radio programmes of a similar genre such as The Golden Oldies Show which was presented by Stu Lowe.
 Following Lowe's departure from Manx Radio, Andy Wint took over the presentation of the station's traditional 60s music slot, and subsequently set about enhancing the presentation style and the show's format, providing a more professional tone to the production.
 In 2005 the Carnaby Street concept was introduced by Williams resulting in the show's current make up.

 Guest presenters

 In May 2015 Chris Williams had to temporarily stand down from presenting Carnaby Street following a bout of illness, with Simon Clarke deputising.
 Following a period of convalescence, Williams returned to present the show on 27 June.

 The programme was presented by Bob Harrison on 21 March 2020 as a consequence of Williams undergoing a period of self isolation during the COVID-19 pandemic.
 Still observing his period of self isolation Williams was however able to resume presenting the show on March 28, when he undertook the presentation from his home in Peel.

 Williams was again absent from 14 November 2020 while he recuperated from an operation, with Chris Pearson deputising as programme presenter.

 Following a "supposed disagreement" with Chris Pearson, Doris the left the show to be replaced in her role of tea lady by Gladys, who made her debut on Saturday February 27, 2021.
+Doris returned the programme but subsequently "ran off with the Milkman," and was replaced this time by Ethel the Tea Lady who made her debut on the progrmme on Saturday July 25, 2026.